 She chaired the National Women’s Hospital perinatal mortality review process for many years but at the end of 2020 retired from clinical work.
 She was a founding member of the National Perinatal and Maternal Mortality Review Committee which reports on perinatal mortality nationally.
 She chairs the national Growth Assessment Program working group, hosted by ACC and is a member of the National Maternity Monitoring Group.
 Her academic role is largely based at Counties Manukau Health.

 Research | Current

 Main current research projects

-In 2004 Lesley McCowan and Professor Robyn North were awarded $6.2 million in funding to undertake the SCOPE study (Screening for pregnancy Endpoints Study) which aims to identify early in pregnancy, nulliparous women, who will later develop preeclampsia, preterm birth or have a growth restricted baby (www.scopestudy.net).
+In 2004 Professor Robyn North and I initiated the SCOPE study (Screening for pregnancy Endpoints) which aimed to identify early in pregnancy, nulliparous women, who would later develop preeclampsia, preterm birth or have a growth restricted baby (www.scopestudy.net).
 The SCOPE study has established one of the best pregnancy databases in the world and a unique high quality pregnancy biobank containing maternal, paternal and baby specimens.
 These high quality resources provide ongoing opportunities for research collaborations both within New Zealand and internationally.
 A follow up study of Auckland SCOPE mothers and children, 6 years post birth, has just been completed.

 Other Current Research Projects

 Gestational Diabetes Mellitus Study of Detection Thresholds (the GEMS study).
 2015 -

 Investigators: Caroline Crowther, Janet Rowan Lesley McCowan, Chris McKinlay, Julie Brown, Richard Edlin.